STATEMENT OF PURPOSE

 UUU MINISTRY TEAMS

-Locally, the Climate Team has initiated an Urban Tree Project in collaboration with Utica Rotary which is committed to raising 100% of the cost of 12 ft. trees, Mohawk Valley Community Action Agency which will find 10-20 families who want a tree and will water and care for it, and the City of Utica DPW which will plant and stake the trees.
+Locally, the Climate Committee has initiated an Urban Tree Project in collaboration with Utica Rotary which is committed to raising 100% of the cost of 12 ft. trees, Mohawk Valley Community Action Agency which will find 10-20 families who want a tree and will water and care for it, and the City of Utica DPW which will plant and stake the trees.
 Contact Barbara Freeman for more information.

 UUU is a member of this is statewide UU justice advocacy network that works to gather the collective power and energy of UU’s across New York to advocate for our values in the state we call home.
 NYUUJ.org